-Council has an extensive program of operations and maintenance of Council has an extensive program of operations and maintenance of its assets.
+Council has an extensive program of operations and maintenance to ensure stormwater assets are maintained as per requirements.
 These figures do not include renewal costs detailed in Schedule 7 of the Financial Statements.
 Generally, operations and maintenance activities are carried out by qualified Council staff.
 Where this is not possible, contractors are employed to undertake other relevant activities, especially those that are related to compliance with Australian Standards or legislative requirements.